rodrimati1992/const_format_crates/README.md

 All of the macros from `const_format` have these limitations:

 - The formatting macros that expand to
-`&'static str`s can only use constants of concrete types, so while a `Type::<u8>::FOO` argument would be fine, `Type::<T>::FOO` would not be (`T` being a type parameter).
+`&'static str`s can only use constants from concrete types, so while a `Type::<u8>::FOO` argument would be fine, `Type::<T>::FOO` would not be (`T` being a type parameter).